Aliases for FMO1 Gene

 GeneCards Summary for FMO1 Gene

-FMO1 (Flavin Containing Monooxygenase 1) is a Protein Coding gene.
-Diseases associated with FMO1 include Trimethylaminuria and Kabuki Syndrome 1.
-Among its related pathways are Busulfan Pathway, Pharmacodynamics and Phase II conjugation.
-GO annotations related to this gene include oxidoreductase activity and monooxygenase activity.
+FMO1 (Flavin Containing Dimethylaniline Monoxygenase 1) is a Protein Coding gene.
+Diseases associated with FMO1 include Trimethylaminuria and Epiphyseal Dysplasia, Multiple, 1.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and monooxygenase activity.
 An important paralog of this gene is FMO2.

 This protein is involved in the oxidative metabolism of a variety of xenobiotics such as drugs and pesticides.
 Form I catalyzes the N-oxygenation of secondary and tertiary amines.